How Can We Improve Outcomes for College Students with ADHD?

 College Students with ADHD: Trends and Challenges

 The population of college students with ADHD has increased substantially in the past 20 years — from roughly 2 percent of the student body to about 11.6 percent1.
 In other words, roughly 1 in 9 college students today has an ADHD diagnosis.
+Meanwhile, the estimated prevalence of ADHD in college students worldwide is 16 percent — substantially higher than what has been reported in previous studies.

 ADHD in college is also associated with a range of challenges.
 According to clinical psychologist Arthur Anastopoulos, college freshmen with ADHD encounter a “perfect storm” of increased interpersonal and cognitive demands alongside decreased parental involvement and support, all with lingering executive function challenges and symptoms of inattention and impulsivity/hyperactivity2.
 Other hurdles common to college students with ADHD include: